-Welcome back, and Happy New Year!
-Yeah, I know we are well into the New Year, but this is my first post of this 365 day block.
-It’s good to be back!
-This week the members of the 38 Power Foods blog group are cooking up peas, and I’m starting off with a favorite comfort food for many people: split pea soup.
+Welcome back and Happy New Year!
+I know we are well into the New Year but this is my first post of this 365 day block and it’s good to be back!
+This week the members of the 38 Power Foods blog group are cooking up peas, and I’m starting off with a favorite comfort food for many people —split pea soup.

-2. In a large pot add 8 cups of water and bring it to a boil.
+- Add 8 cups of water to pot and bring it to a boil.
 Get a smaller pot, fill it with 4 cups of water and bring it to a boil.

-5. When the peas are tender, remove the bay leaves and discard them, and put an immersion blender into the pot and blend the peas until smooth.
-Strain the barley, and add it to the soup along with the carrots and the Tamari.
+- When the peas are tender, remove the bay leaves and discard them.
+Place an immersion blender into the pot and blend the peas until smooth.
+Strain the barley, and add it to the soup along with the carrots and the Tamari soy.
 Add salt and pepper to taste.

-*Note – Don’t worry if you don’t have an immersion blender; just whisk the soup well.
-The peas will fall apart, but there will still be small bits of the onion and celery.
+- *Note – Don’t worry if you don’t have an immersion blender; just whisk the soup well.
+The peas will fall apart, and there will still be small bits of the onion and celery.

 If you are a blogger and would like to take part in our group blogging about Power Foods: 150 Recipes with the 38 Healthiest Ingredients, (from the editors at Martha Stewart’s Living Magazine) we’d love to have your company.
 Contact: Mireya(at)myhealthyeatinghabits.com for details.